Steve-Akiyama/RL-Farming-Simulator/README.md

 Joseph Murche
 Jamie Parker

-Project to solve a "PlantFarm" MDP using value iteration.
+Project to solve a "PlantFarm" MDP using value iteration, every visit monte-carlo, simple actor-critic, and REINFORCE.
 Problem specifications and class implementation can be found in PlantFarm.cpp